 Easy Fig Preserves

-Ingredients: Sterilized Mason Jars and lids, Figs (3-4 cups at least), Sugar, Lemon, two large pots
+Ingredients: Sterilized Mason Jars and lids, Figs (approx 3-4 cups), Sugar, Raw Honey, Lemon, two large pots

 - Gently wash figs and cut the stem off the top of each

-- Place in a pot and just cover with filtered water.
+- Place in a pot with about 1/2 cup filtered water.

 - Stir in desired amount of coconut sugar (or other sugar), depending on your “sweetness” preference.
-I usually do a 1/2 cup coconut sugar per every 3-4 cups of figs
+I did a 1/4 cup coconut sugar + about 1/4 cup of raw honey.

-- Bring to a boil and then lower heat to simmer for 40-45 minutes.
+- Bring to a gentle boil and then lower heat to simmer for 45 minutes.
 Stir occasionally to check consistency.

 - Pulse the mixture in a food processor + a few TBSP of the reserved liquid.

-- Return the preserves to the pot and continue simmering until desired thickness is reached (add TBSP of reserved liquid as needed or desired).
+- Return the preserves to the pot and continue simmering and stirring until desired consistency is reached (add TBSPs of reserved liquid as needed or desired).

-- Fill the other pot with water and bring it to a boil for sealing jars.
+- Fill the larger pot with water and bring it to a boil for sealing jars.

-Place the filled, loosely sealed mason jars standing upright into the boiling water bath (I use just enough water to reach the bottom of the mason jar lids).
+Place the filled, loosely sealed mason jars standing upright into the boiling water bath (I use just enough water to reach just under the bottom of the mason jar lids).

 Let the water gently boil for 10 minutes.